AmalShalabi/Strapi-menu-useContext-demo/README.md

 ## Introduction

 This is a simple React app built with Vite and designed to practice using the useContext hook.
-The app is inspired by John Smilga's React projects and utilizes a Strapi backend to provide menu items .
+The app is inspired by John Smilga's React projects and utilizes a data (json file, inspired by strapi menu) .

 ## Installation